 Also during your first HDB appointment, you may decide whether to opt for the OCS.
 The scheme offers flat buyers the option of fitting their units with floor tiles, doors, sanitary fittings, etc. When a flat buyer opts in for OCS, the cost of the optional components will be added to the flat price.

 But do note that projects built using the Prefabricated Prefinished Volumetric Construction (PPVC) method will come with full floor finishes, internal doors, and sanitary fittings.
-Hence, the OCS is not applicable to these projects.
+Hence, the OCS does not apply to these projects.

 You can choose to have the following items installed in the flat you have selected: